Stable Gravastars: Guilfoyle's electrically charged solutions: Introduction

 \section{Introduction}

-The final state of the gravitational collapse could lead to the formation different objects like neutron stars, white dwarfs, black holes and naked singularities \cite{chandra31,BZ34,landau32,oppen,penrose}.
-This end-state of collapse is a widely accepted field of research in the scientific community from many aspects, either theoretical and observational.
+The final state of the gravitational collapse could lead to the formation of different objects such as neutron stars, white dwarfs, black holes and naked singularities \cite{chandra31,BZ34,landau32,oppen,penrose}.
+This end-state of collapse is a widely accepted field of research in the scientific community from many perspectives, either theoretical and observational.
 However, classical general relativity suffers from some severe theoretical problems.
 One of them is precisely related to the black hole paradoxical features and naked singularities.
-In order to alleviate these problems, the idea of the existence of compact objects without event horizons has recently been proposed, the so-called {\it gravastar}: an alternative to black holes \cite{Mazur,Mazur(2001),Mazur(2004)}.
-Moreover, some interesting articles have been publicised afterwards.
-Within these models, a massive star in its final stages could end its life as a gravastar that compresses matter within the gravitational radius $r_s=2GM/c^2$, i.e., very close to the Schwarzschild radius but without singularity and event horizon.
+In order to resolve these issues, the idea of the existence of compact objects without event horizons has recently been proposed, the so-called {\it gravastar}: an alternative to black holes \cite{Mazur,Mazur(2001),Mazur(2004)}.
+Moreover, some interesting articles have been published.
+Within these models, a massive star in its final stages could end its life as a gravastar that compresses matter within the gravitational radius $r_s=2GM/c^2$, i.e., very close to the Schwarzschild radius but with no singularity or event horizon.
 In this sense, the presence of the quantum vacuum fluctuations are expected to play a non--trivial role at or near the event horizon.
-Based on the gravastar framwork, the solutions of the Mazur and Mottola’s gravastar scenario describe five layers of the gravastar, including two thin--shells, with a de Sitter interior corresponding to an exterior Schwarzschild vacuum geometry.
-Between the interior and exterior geometry, there is a finite--thickness shell constituted by stiff fluid matter.
-Due to its extreme compactness, however, it would be very difficult to distinguish gravastars from black holes.
-As an extension of the Mazur--Mottola model and for physical reasons, Visser and Wiltshire \cite{Visser} reduced a number of thin shells from 5 layers to 3 layers with a continuous layer of finite thickness.
-In their work, the authors provided the full dynamic stability against spherically symmetric perturbations by using the Israel thin shell formalism \cite{Israel}.
-Among these models, Bili\'c and his collaborators have shown how a gravastar structure can form from a Born--Infeld scalar field \cite{Bilic} and the non-linear electrodynamics gravastar \cite{Lobo:2007}.
-In \cite{DeBenedictis} gravastar solutions have been studied by replacing the $\delta$--shell with a continuous stress-energy tensor from the asymptotically de Sitter interior to the exterior Schwarzschild solution.
-Moreover, an electrically charged gravastar has been studied by solving the Einstein--Maxwell field equations in the asymptotic de Sitter interior \cite{Horvat}, whereas charged gravastar admitting conformality was constructed in \cite{Usmani}.
-Moreover, much effort has been made to investigate the properties of gravastars in the context of alternatives scenarios.
-Theses were considered in Refs.\cite{Das,Banerjee,Banerjee:EPJC,Lobo(2013)}.
+Based on the gravastar framework, the solutions of the Mazur and Mottola’s gravastar scenario describe five layers of the gravastar, including two thin--shells.
+The de Sitter geometry in the interior with an equation of state (EOS) p = -$\rho$, matches to an exterior Schwarzschild vacuum geometry.
+Between the interior and exterior geometry, there is a finite--thickness shell comprised of stiff fluid matter with EOS p = +$\rho$.
+Due to their extreme compactness, however, it would be very difficult to distinguish gravastars from black holes.
+As an extension of the Mazur--Mottola model and for physical reasons, Visser and Wiltshire \cite{Visser} reduced a number of thin shells from 5 layers to 3 layers with a continuous layer of finite thickness, where the phase transition layer was replaced by a single spherical $\delta$-shell.
+The model, by the definition of the gravastar, a de-Sitter spacetime was matched to a Schwarzschild exterior solution at a junction surface with surface stresses $\sigma$ and $\mathcal{P}$.
+Moreover, authors provided the full dynamic stability against spherically symmetric perturbations by using the Israel thin shell formalism \cite{Israel} in terms of an effective energy equation.
+This simplified form of gravastar structure also motivated a number of physicist to consider different types vacuum geometries in the interior and the exterior.
+Among these models, Bili\'c and his collaborators have shown how a gravastar structure can from a Born--Infeld scalar field \cite{Bilic} and the non-linear electrodynamic gravastar \cite{Lobo:2007}.
+In \cite{DeBenedictis}, gravastar solutions have been studied by replacing the $\delta$--shell with a continuous stress-energy tensor from the asymptotically de Sitter interior to the exterior Schwarzschild solution.
+Moreover, an electrically charged gravastar has been studied by solving the Einstein--Maxwell field equations in the asymptotically de Sitter interior \cite{Horvat}, whereas a charged gravastar admitting conformality was constructed in \cite{Usmani}.
+In the same vein, Chan \textit{et al}. \cite{Chan} have studied radiating gravastars by considering Vaidya exterior spacetime.
+However, it was shown that the interior de Sitter spacetime may also replace by considering a solution governed by the dark energy equation of state, $\omega=p/\rho$ where $\omega< -1/3$ \cite{Lobo:2005uf}.
+Furthermore, much effort has been made to investigate the properties of gravastars in the context of alternative scenarios.
+These were considered in Refs. \cite{Das,Banerjee,Banerjee:EPJC,Lobo(2013),Ali}.